Paid & Free Traffic Sources for Lead Generation

 I could talk about FB for hours — there are so many pros and cons to running on the platform.

-- The biggest pro is the targeting capabilities at Facebook and just how smart of an ad platform it is.
-Peter and I, we’ve been able to make money on Facebook in dozens of different verticals that we really didn’t know much about before we started.
-But we were able to become successful just by using Facebook’s really advanced targeting options and using our marketing knowledge to come up with the right messaging to put it in front of the right audience.
+- The biggest pro is the targeting capabilities of Facebook, and how intelligent of an ad platform it is.
+Peter and I, we’ve been able to make money on Facebook in dozens of different verticals that we didn’t know much about before we started.
+But we were able to achieve success because of Facebook’s exceptionally advanced targeting options, in conjunction with our marketing knowledge to come up with the right messaging to put it in front of the right audience.

-- A lot of people who are running Facebook nowadays, their biggest struggle is with accounts.
-Facebook has so many issues right now with their whole process of reviewing ads and banning accounts, it’s really just gotten way out of hand.
-If you’re a Facebook marketer, you’re probably going to be spending most of your time just trying to figure out what accounts to run your ads on versus actually doing the marketing.
+- A lot of people who are running Facebook ads nowadays and their biggest struggle is regarding accounts.
+Facebook has so many issues right now with their ad review process, and of banning accounts, it’s gotten way out of hand.
+If you’re a Facebook marketer, you’re probably going to be spending most of your time trying to figure out what accounts to run your ads on versus actually doing the marketing.

 Facebook is a really powerful ad network, and you can get amazing results on it.
 It can also be very scalable, too.
-We’ve seen our campaigns be able to scale up to astronomical levels, with just Facebook traffic alone.
+We’ve scaled our campaigns up to astronomical levels, with just Facebook traffic alone.

 #3: Native Ads